devangtomar/medium-linux-commands/README.md

-**You should know these Linux commands to improve your terminal game 😎🖥️**
+You should know these Linux commands to improve your terminal game 😎🖥️<a name="TOP"></a>

 Linux is an operating system (OS) for computers, servers, mainframes, mobile devices, and embedded devices that is Unix-like, open source, and community-developed.
 It is one of the most widely supported operating systems, with support for almost every major computer platform, including x86, ARM, and SPARC.